 Motion by Martel to approve contract to Veronica Beitner as new Recording Secretary for Torch Lake Township Board.
 Seconded and passed 5-0.

-Motion by Petersen to rescind Board of Review appointments as this is not a renewal year.
-Seconded and passed 5-0.
+Motion by Petersen to rescind Board of Review appointments MADE AT 12/17/2019 MEETING.

 FOIA – Windiate will continue to serve as Coordinator.
 Along with Martel, they will work with Dick Williams, training to ensure completion and submission of forms, etc. is done correctly.
 Currently Township is reimbursed a $25/hour fee, which will be used to pay Williams for FOIA work.